TerenceP1/mandelbrotGPU2/README.md

 # mandelbrotGPU

 This code is a work in progress designed that is intended to run on Windows but is not Windows native.
 This program is designed to run on a GPU.
 The majority of the code is CUDA device code.
-This program (once complete) can generate a smooth zoom animation of the Mandelbrot Set. (
+This program (once complete) can generate a smooth zoom animation of the Mandelbrot Set.
+All code will be open source.

 **Note:** CUDA can only run on a NIVIDIA GPU.
 If you see the program say, "do you have a CUDA capable GPU," use the ZLUDA version (distributable versions are not ready yet